Multi-Stream Dynamic Video Summarization: Conclusion

 Supervised summarization tends to have a superior generalization performance when compared to unsupervised ones, e.g.,~\cite{gong_subset_selection,category_specific_summarization,zhang_lstm,adversarial_lstm}.
 Relying on human-annotated labels allows learning generic behavioral patterns instead of customized heuristics as in most unsupervised approaches.
 Nonetheless, supervision requires an abundance of labeled training data.
 Thus, a crucial concern of a multi-view supervised system is to be scalable in order to utilize all available forms of labels for an improved performance.
 Obviously, unsupervised systems do not undergo this challenge since they do not utilize labels.

 In particular, a scalable multi-view video summarizer is invariant to view order and number-of-views, and therefore can learn from any data regardless of those properties.
 First, invariance to view order implies producing the same summary for input views $(v_i, v_j, v_k)$ as to $(v_j, v_i, v_k); \forall i,j,k \in \{1, 2, .., M\}$, for all possible permutations of $(i,j,k)$.
 Our approach satisfies this requirement by constructing joint-features via max-pooling.
-Thus, summary is only influenced by the most effective features with no regard to the view order.
+Thus, summary is only shaped by the most effective features regardless of view order.

 The second condition, invariance to number-of-views, entails the ability to train on data with \textit{varying} numbers-of-views and test on data of \textit{any} number-of-views.
 Satisfying this condition requires the number of trainable parameters to be invariant from the number-of-views of the input.
 This way the same set of parameters can be used to train/test on data with any number-of-views.
 We followed two techniques ensuring a fixed number of trainable parameters: (a) max pooling view-specific features, and (b) weight-sharing for Bi-LSTM and view selection layers.
 Firstly, Applying max-pooling on view-specific features produces a fixed-size joint feature vector that is invariant from the number-of-views in the input.
 Additionally, choosing the prominent features across views entails learning intra-view dependencies.
 Secondly, weight sharing across Bi-LSTM view-streams and view selection layers ensures our framework has a single set of trainable parameters for each of those layers regardless number-of-views.